 Durbuy (Belgium) may be the smallest town in the world, but despite its limited size, you can easily spend a long weekend in this part of the Ardennes region without seeing all its attractions.

 Indeed the supposedly smallest town in the world doesn’t only have plenty of things to do but boasts several very surprising sights in its near surroundings.

 After 10 Things To Do in Durbuy During Christmas Time, I want to share with you some of the most surprising day trips from Durbuy.
 Of course, all of them can also be visited whether you’re based in Brussels or Luxembourg.

-Would you expect to see one of the most important European Hindu temples, a Tim Burton inspired restaurant or a 11 hectares corn labyrinth at a stone’s throw from Durbuy, supposedly the smallest city in the world?
+Would you expect to see one of the most important European Hindu temples, a Tim Burton inspired restaurant or an 11 hectares corn labyrinth at a stone’s throw from Durbuy, supposedly the smallest city in the world?

 Well, let me take me on a rather unusual excursion along some of the most intriguing and surprising attractions of the Ardennes region.

 Size: Smallest town in the world?
 The historic center only counts 50 inhabitants.
 If you include the inhabitants living outside the old town, Durbuy reaches 350 inhabitants.

-How to get there: Very remote location.
-The easiest way is by car.
-The closest train station to Durbuy is in Barvaux. (train line connection Liege to Marloie).
-Get train tickets here.
 You can either walk 6 km following the Ourthe river to Durbuy, catch a shuttle to Durbuy or the bus line Bus TEC no 10/2 between Remouchamps and Barvaux stopping in Durbuy.

 Closest international airports: Brussels – Zaventem, Brussels-Charleroi, Luxembourg-Findel.
 Get the best flight deals here.